mosharaf/eecs489/Assignments/Assignment-3/README.md

 }
 ```

 To initiate a connection, `wSender` starts with a `START` message along with a random `seqNum` value, and wait for an ACK for this `START` message.
-After sending the `START` message, additional packets in the same connection are sent using the `DATA` message type, adjusting `seqNum` appropriately.
+After sending the `START` message, additional packets in the same connection are sent using the `DATA` message type, adjusting `seqNum` appropriately(see below).
 After everything has been transferred, the connection should be terminated with `wSender` sending an `END` message with the same `seqNumq` as the `START` message, and waiting for the corresponding ACK for this message.

 The ACK `seqNum` values for `START` and `END` messages should both be set to whatever the `seqNum` values are that were sent by `wSender`.

-`wSender` will use 0 as the initial sequence number for data packets in that connection.
+`wSender` will use **0** as the initial sequence number for data packets in that connection.
 Furthremore, it sends back cumulative `ACK` packets (described in more details below).

 ### Packet Size
 An important limitation is the maximum size of your packets.
 The UDP protocol has an 8 byte header, and the IP protocol underneath it has a header of 20 bytes.
 Because we will be using Ethernet networks, which have a maximum frame size of 1500 bytes, this leaves 1472 bytes for your entire `packet` structure (including both the header and the chunk of data).